-These blistered shishito peppers are a quick and easy appetizer or snack.
+This recipe for blistered shishito peppers is a quick and easy appetizer or snack.
 The shishito peppers are mild, except for the random surprise pepper that has a kick!

 I looked for them at the store.
 I think I found them at Whole Foods once, but never saw them again.
 Then one day, I saw them at Trader Joe's.
 They don't always have them, but if you pop in at the right time of the year, you're able to pick up a nice bag (or five) of these.

 You can eat them raw, but I prefer them blistered and cooked to perfection.

 I made these for Josh one afternoon for us to snack on and he kept talking about how perfect they were.
 And to totally brag on myself.. they kinda were perfect.
 And I'm here to share the recipe with you!

 They are so easy to make, and so flavorful.
 The key to this recipe is to use sesame oil.
 It imparts such a unique flavor that adds to the tastiness of the peppers.

 - Shishito peppers - The key ingredient!
 Shishito peppers are mostly mild peppers.
 However, about 1 in 10 or so is spicy!
 That makes eating them a fun adventure.